Cardinals All-Stars Molina, DeJong and four other players reveal positive tests for COVID-19

 The Cardinals had 13 members of the traveling party test positive for COVID-19.
 All 13 have returned to their St. Louis-area homes.

-One player declined to be identified by the team and has also not responded to requests for confirmation by a reporter.
+One player declined to be identified by the team and also has not responded to requests for confirmation by a reporter.
+But the Cardinals did announce they had placed righthander Carlos Martinez on the injured list.

+The Cardinals also activated infielder Brad Miller (bruised heel) from the 10-day injured list and brought up minor league hitting coordinator Russ Steinhorn from the alternate camp at Springfield to assist hitting coach Jeff Albert at the major league level.
+Assistant minor league hitting coordinator Joey Hawkins was added to the staff at Springfield.

+In a release, the club also said further roster changes would occur once the team is cleared to resume play here on Friday against the Chicago Cubs and additions to the Cardinals' 60-man player pool would be made as players complete their in-take testing.

-Eight of the 13 had symptoms of the virus that ranged from coughs and headaches or low-grade fevers.
+Eight of the 13 who tested positive had symptoms of the virus that ranged from coughs and headaches or low-grade fevers.
 The individuals with symptoms were not identified.

 The remainder of the team stayed in quarantine in their downtown Milwaukee hotel.
 They have a scheduled flight home to St. Louis on Wednesday, but they must clear two consecutive days without another positive test before they are cleared for travel.